 How are those in the south?

 a community-based survey of the health and well-being of Inuit living in southern Quebec.

-The Qanuikkat Siqinirmiut (How are the people in the South?) health survey is a community-based participatory project that aims to describe the health and well-being of Siqinirmiut (southern Inuit).
-Our goal is to develop an understanding of health and well-being that is based in Inuit experience in order to effectively build the capacity to address community needs and support the development of Inuit-specific services.
+The Qanuikkat Siqinirmiut?
+(How are the people in the South?) health survey is a community-based participatory project that aims to describe the health and well-being of Siqinirmiut (southern Inuit).
+Our goal is to develop an understanding of health and well-being that is based in Inuit experience in order to build capacity to address community needs and support the development of Inuit-specific services.
 The research project, which began in 2018, is conducted in partnership between Inuit organizations and a university-based research team (Laval and McGill universities).

 The number of Inuit moving to the South is increasing rapidly: from 2006 to 2011, the urban Inuit population grew by 76%, compared to 18% for the northern Inuit population.
 In Canada, just over 27% of the Inuit population (17,695) now resides outside the traditional territories of Inuit Nunangat.
 In Québec, we estimate that close to 20% of Nunavik Inuit now live outside the region.
 According to our census data, the southern Quebec Inuit population includes roughly 2,200 people, with individuals coming from all four regions of Inuit Nunangat.
 The majority of the population live in the greater Montreal area, but many Inuit also live around centres such as Gatineau, Quebec and Val-d’Or.
 As the Inuit population grows in the south, the need for culturally-appropriate health services is increasing too.